ssseasonnn/RxDownload/README.en.md

 - Use Service to download, with background download capabilities
 - With the download management function, can set the number of simultaneous downloads
-- Ability to add download tasks in bulk

-1.Add a single task

 ```java
 RxDownload.getInstance(this)